-One of the most popular things to do in Palm Springs ever since it opened, the tram provides a natural "high," speeding visitors to the top of Mount San Jacinto in just a few minutes.
+One of the most popular things to do in Palm Springs, the aerial tram provides a natural "high," speeding visitors to the top of Mount San Jacinto in just a few minutes.

-If you take the San Andreas Fault Adventure tour with Desert Adventures, you can do something very few people have: stand right in the middle of the San Andreas Fault.
+If you take the San Andreas Fault Adventure tour with Desert Adventures, you can do something very few people have done—stand right in the middle of the San Andreas Fault.

 The Palm Springs tourism bureau says that "nothing" is the thing most often cited by visitors as one of the top items on their list of things to do in Palm Springs.

-In truth, nothing probably means "not much" and might include sunbathing, hanging out with friends or a round of golf.
-We think it's a great idea in concept, and many of the local resorts are set up to encourage you to do as little as possible.
-If you want to visit a spa, you'll find several hot springs spas in the town of Desert Hot Springs.Continue to 4 of 8 below.
+In truth, nothing probably means "not much" and might include sunbathing, having a frosty drink by the pool, hanging out with friends, or a casual round of golf.
+Many of the local resorts are set up to encourage you to do as little as possible.

 Palm Canyon Drive is Palm Springs' main street.
 It's a good place for a stroll, a little shopping or a bite to eat.

 Palm Springs has been Hollywood's playground off and on for many years, and it has its own Walk of Stars to honor residents who worked in the entertainment industry.
-You'll find familiar names like Gene Autry, Lucille Ball, Marilyn Monroe and Frank Sinatra—but you may also find their plastic surgeon or the guy who ran the camera.
+You'll find familiar names like Gene Autry, Lucille Ball, Marilyn Monroe, and Frank Sinatra—but you may also find their plastic surgeon or the guy who ran the camera honored as well.

 Elvis Presley leased a Palm Springs house for a year in 1966–67 and spent his honeymoon with Priscilla there.
-And now, you can tour it.
+And now, you can tour the home.